A Colourful History of Slot Machines

 We’ve been scouring the internet for instructions on how to build one of these Card Machines as it seems like it would be a fun thing to have around the house for your next party!
 So far all we’ve really discovered are the online slots.
-A list of these, including free penny slots that are perfect for beginners can be found at Slots Online.
+A list of these, including free penny slots (not currently available) that are perfect for beginners can be found at Slots Online.

 San Francisco in the late 1800s was a wild gold rush town with saloons, bordellos, cigar shops, honky tonks, and of course, gambling.
 Gambling machines such as Sittman and Pitt’s Card Machine were doing very well.